 Berkshire has seen many changes during the course of its history, but has always been a place where enterprise has flourished, whether in the thriving woollen industry of mediaeval times, the agricultural improvements of the eighteenth century, the industrial and commercial developments of the nineteenth or the high-technology industries of the twentieth and twenty-first centuries.
 It is a diverse county stretching from the edge of the London conurbation in the east to the rolling hills in the rural west and embracing both historic towns and major new towns and developments.

-It is a great privilege to represent Her Majesty The Queen in Berkshire and to support the many diverse communities throughout this Royal County.
+It is a great privilege to represent His Majesty The King in Berkshire and to support the many diverse communities throughout this Royal County.
 I look forward to meeting many of you in the course of my work, and have the greatest admiration for the varied contributions made by so many of you in so many walks of life in Berkshire."

 The role of the Lord-Lieutenant is non-political.

 © Lord-Lieutenant of Berkshire 2022 | Office of the Lieutenancy for Berkshire, Berkshire Record Office, 9 Coley Avenue, Reading, Berkshire RG1 6AF | Telephone 0118 937 2281 | firstname.lastname@example.org